 Let’s break it down.

-The first thing we log is the time stamp through the Python asctime variable.
+We first log the time stamp through the Python asctime variable.
 This is an ISO8601-compliant time stamp.

 This is the name of the logger.
 You can view loggers as a tree, and since we didn’t give our logger a name, we’re given the root logger by default.